Henry Ames Blood

-Henry Ames Blood (June 7, 1836 – December 30, 1900) was an American civil servant, poet, playwright and historian.
+Henry Ames Blood (June 7, 1836 – December 30, 1900) was an American civil servant, poet, playwright, and historian.
 He is chiefly remembered for The History of Temple, N. H.

 Life

 Blood was born in Temple, New Hampshire, the son of Ephraim Whiting and Lavinia (Ames) Blood.
 Due to his father's death on December 29, 1837, when he was a year and a half old, his childhood years were spent with his mother's family in New Ipswich, New Hampshire.
 When his mother remarried on February 9, 1842, he acquired a stepfather, Samphson Fletcher.
 He was educated at the New Ipswich Academy in New Ipswich, and Dartmouth College, from which he graduated in 1857.
-Afterwards he was a school teacher for a few years in New Hampshire, Massachusetts, and Paris, Tennessee.
+Afterwards, he was a schoolteacher for a few years in New Hampshire, Massachusetts, and Paris, Tennessee.

-About 1861 he moved to Washington, D.C., where he was employed for most of his adult life, to accept a clerkship in the Internal Revenue Department.
-After a short service there he was transferred to the Department of State, in the employ of which he long remained.
+About 1861, he moved to Washington, DC, where he was employed for most of his adult life, to accept a clerkship in the Internal Revenue Department.
+After a short service there, he was transferred to the Department of State, in the employ of which he long remained.
 He also worked for the Bureau of the Census and the Department of the Treasury.

-As a young government worker in Washington, D.C., Blood was in the city at the time of Abraham Lincoln's assassination.
+As a young government worker in Washington, DC, Blood was in the city at the time of Abraham Lincoln's assassination.
 His letters to his mother on the aftermath of the assassination and the trial of the conspirators were discovered in 2005 in one of the homes of Robert Todd Lincoln, and reveal an interesting impression of contemporary public sentiment concerning the events.

 He was married twice, first, October 15, 1862, to Mary Jeannie Marshall, daughter of Orlando and Eliza Cunningham (Mansur) Marshall of New Ipswich, New Hampshire, and second, October 19, 1880, to Mary E. Miller, daughter of Col. Ephraim F. and Catherine (Seymour) Miller.
-From his second marriage he had one son, Royal Henry Blood, born July 29, 1884, who died young in 1892.
+From his second marriage, he had one son, Royal Henry Blood, born July 29, 1884, who died young in 1892.

-Blood died at his home in Washington, D.C. and was buried with his son in New Ipswich, New Hampshire.
+Blood died at his home in Washington, DC, and was buried with his son in New Ipswich.
 His widow married again after his death, on February 11, 1902, to Col. Royal E. Whitman.
 On August 7, 1905, during a visit by the Whitmans to Portland, Maine, Mary was stricken with apoplexy, dying peacefully on August 8.
-Her funeral was held August 10 in New Ipswich, New Hampshire.
-She bequeathed to the Public Library of New Ipswich $10,000 to establish The Henry Ames Blood and Royal Henry Blood Memorial Fund for the maintenance of the library, and another $10,000 to the town of Temple, New Hampshire, $8,000 for the erection of a schoolhouse, to be known as the "Henry Ames Blood and Mary Miller Blood School," and $2,000 for the care and maintenance of the town common.
+Her funeral was held August 10 in New Ipswich.
+She bequeathed to the Public Library of New Ipswich $10,000 to establish the Henry Ames Blood and Royal Henry Blood Memorial Fund for the maintenance of the library, and another $10,000 to the town of Temple, New Hampshire, $8,000 for the erection of a schoolhouse, to be known as the Henry Ames Blood and Mary Miller Blood School, and $2,000 for the care and maintenance of the town common.
 These bequests were to be paid after the death of Col. Whitman.